mitre/emasser/README.md

   * Ruby version 2.7 or greater.
   * `rubyzip (latest version)`
   * `swagger_client (latest version)` (Also referred to as `emass_client` and distributed via git only)
+  * On Windows the `cURL` binary is required (libcurl.dll).
+Options to install cURL for the emasser CLI to work are:
+  - Download the curl for windows zip file from [curl x.x.x for Windows](https://curl.se/windows/)
+    - Go into the archive and browse to /bin
+    - Locate libcurl_x64.dll (it may be just libcurl.dll)
+    - Extract the file into the Ruby installation /bin directory
+    - Rename the file to `libcurl.dll` if it has the `_x64` suffix
+  - Install [cURL for windows](https://community.chocolatey.org/packages/curl) and add the installation directory to the PATH.

 To install:
 ```bash